 He describes himself as a big dreamer with an overactive imagination.
 As a child without a TV in the home, he managed to find a variety of ways to avoid boredom.
 Whether it was putting on puppet shows, producing radio plays, drawing cartoons, or making home movies, he always found something creative to occupy his time.

-Now living in Xenia, Ohio, David and his wife, Donna, have six children between them, along with a son-in-law, daughter-in-law, three granddaughters, and two Boston Terriers.
+Now living in Xenia, Ohio, David and his wife, Donna, have six children between them, along with a son-in-law, two daughter-in-laws, five grandchildren, and two Boston Terriers.
 He enjoys home remodeling, woodworking, bicycling, camping, and writing.
 He also serves in their local church, loves being a grandfather, and never grows tired of watching Andy Griffith reruns.

 Always up for an adventure together, David and Donna went spelunking on their honeymoon, tent camping with bears on their anniversary, and skydiving on his 60th birthday.